 ABOUT ME

-I am a Postdoctoral Researcher in the Comparative Bioacoustics Group at the Max Planck Institute for Psycholinguistics (Nijmegen, Netherlands), where I study animal communication in various systems, including sperm whales, African penguins, harbor seals, and domestic dogs.
+I am a postdoc in the Lab for Animal Behavioural Interaction Research In the Ocean (LABIRINTO) and the Marine Mammal Bioacoustics and Ecology Lab (MMBEL).
+Both groups are based at the Marine Mammal Institute of Oregon State University (Newport, Oregon, USA).
+With LABIRINTO, I am studying bottlenose dolphin social communication during cooperative foraging events.
+With MMBEL, I am working on new methods for bowhead whale song analysis.
+Previously, I was a postdoc with the Comparative Bioacoustics Group at the Max Planck Institute for Psycholinguistics (Nijmegen, Netherlands), where I studied animal communication in various systems, including sperm whales, African penguins, harbor seals, and domestic dogs.
 I received my Ph.D. in Biology from Dalhousie University (Halifax, Nova Scotia, Canada) in 2022.
-For my thesis, I investigated spatial and temporal variation in sperm whale coda dialects over time and was supervised by Dr. Hal Whitehead.
-In 2014, I received a B.Sc. in Biological Sciences and Psychology with a minor in environmental science from Carnegie Mellon University (Pittsburgh, Pennsylvania, United States).
+For my thesis, I investigated spatial and temporal variation in sperm whale coda dialects and was supervised by Dr. Hal Whitehead.
+In 2014, I received a B.Sc. in Biological Sciences and Psychology with a minor in environmental science from Carnegie Mellon University (Pittsburgh, Pennsylvania, USA).

 |